 To make a wise choice of major and coursework, you need clarity on the career path that you want and the expectations of employers who hire people into jobs along those paths.
 While you can ask an advisor for comment on this, do not limit yourself to a single person’s input.
 Do your own reading on what knowledge and skills are needed, and talk to as many advisors and other professionals as you can.

 When people in industry look to hire someone out of university, it is common for them to wonder about the risk being assumed.
 Is the graduating student really ready for industry?
-Will s/he be passionate about the work?
-Will s/he stick around for only a short while and then go elsewhere?
+Will they be passionate about the work?
+Will they stick around for only a short while and then go elsewhere?
 The challenge here lies in the substantive difference between what is learned in the classroom and what works in everyday practice.
 Textbook problems are usually not meant to require weeks to solve, and they normally involve an assortment of assumptions that can not be made in real life.
-Consequently, the fact that a graduating student achieved high grades in her/his coursework does not alone mean that s/he necessarily will do well in industry.
+Consequently, the fact that a graduating student achieved high grades in their coursework does not alone mean that they necessarily will do well in industry.

 One way that companies have found to address the aforementioned questions is by hiring graduating students who have already proven themselves in internships.
 When a company brings a student in as part of an internship, no long-term commitment for employment is made.
 The student has the chance to enter a workplace that otherwise might have been inaccessible, and the employer gets to train and evaluate the student’s work with much lower cost and commitment.
 Some internships lead to full-time, career employment after graduation.
 In other cases, after graduation, a student will need to seek employment elsewhere, and yet an outstanding letter of recommendation from a past internship supervisor could be crucial in getting a permanent position.